Nercury/rust-and-opengl-lessons/README.md

 - 12 - [Buffers](http://nercury.github.io/rust/opengl/tutorial/2018/07/25/opengl-in-rust-from-scratch-12-buffers.html)
 - 13 - [Safe Triangle and nalgebra](http://nercury.github.io/rust/opengl/tutorial/2018/07/27/opengl-in-rust-from-scratch-13-safe-triangle-nalgebra.html)

+The code directories with `-x` at the end contain experimental hacks where I explore future solutions.

 ## License

 This library is distributed under the terms of either of: